best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Cloud computing

-Cloud computing allows us to access computing power and data storage on-demand.
+Cloud computing allows us to access scalable computing power and data storage on-demand.
 This means that we can access high-specification hardware or store large amounts of data, usually only paying for what we have used.

 The most common cloud platforms are Google Cloud Platform (GCP), Amazon Web Service (AWS) and Microsoft Azure.